Flow Learners for PDEs: Toward a Physics-to-Physics Paradigm for Scientific Computing: A Transport-First Research Agenda

 \textbf{Treat uncertainty as a solver output.} For chaotic and partially observed PDEs, ensemble prediction should become standard.
 Weather made this lesson unavoidable decades ago, yet learned PDE solving still often treats uncertainty as an optional add-on.
 A transport-first view removes that separation.
 The native solver output is a distribution over physically admissible futures~\cite{koupai2025enma}.

 That shift also demands a different evaluation culture.
 Proper scoring rules, sharpness, coverage, rare-event skill, tail calibration, and physical admissibility should be reported together.
 A sharp model without calibration is dangerous.
 A calibrated model that breaks physical structure is equally dangerous.
 Under this agenda, generative evaluation is solver evaluation.
+This is one of the clearest ways in which learned PDE solving becomes a KDD problem rather than a narrow numerical-analysis exercise.

 \textbf{Make data acquisition part of the solver.} When each label may cost hours or days of simulation, the data policy is inseparable from the solver design.
 A transport model can only represent the branches of the dynamics it has seen, or has been guided to query.
 Active learning should therefore determine which initial conditions, boundary regimes, geometries, parameters, resolutions, or fidelity levels are worth simulating next.
 Historical archives should be searched, deduplicated, reweighted, and scheduled with the same care currently devoted to architecture search.